 If some creepy guy keeps liking videos of younger girls doing similar audios, soundtracks, or hashtags, those are going to keep coming up on his ‘For You’ page.

-Liz is right, and an Alabama mother discovered that her 11-year-old daughter was being groomed by a pedophile who was messaging her.
+Liz is right, and an Alabama mother discovered that her 11-year-old daughter was being groomed by a pedophile who was messaging her on TikTok.
 She said, “I discovered it when my daughter was asleep.
 I was absolutely floored.
 I was amazed, I was shocked, I was hurt, just all kinds of emotions I had about it.
 I saw a video that was deleted, and my child was saying ‘are you hurting yourself?’ so this was something very graphic that a parent wouldn’t want their child to be exposed to.
 There were other text messages trying to let her know ‘you’re beautiful,’ and ‘you’re this, you’re that,’ and just telling them things that, trying to comfort the child.
 I think we should let our children know the bad guy doesn’t always look bad and we have to be aware they don’t always look scary or sound so scary.”

 The mother discussed the incident with her daughter and reached out to local law enforcement.
 Her daughter was unharmed and took it as a lesson to be careful when it comes to interacting with strangers online.
 Unfortunately, she’s far from the only one who has experienced this.